 Volunteer to mentor and support small business owners and entrepreneurs.

 Small businesses with mentors are more successful and achieve higher revenues and increased business growth.
-A recent survey found that 70% of small businesses that received mentoring survived more than five years, double the survival rates of small businesses that did not receive mentoring.
-That same survey also found that 88% of business owners with a mentor said that having one was invaluable.
+A larger percentage of small businesses that received mentoring survived more than five years, double the survival rates of small businesses that did not receive mentoring.

 Here are some steps to get you started: